plausible/docs/docs/add-website.md

 For example, if your subdomain is `https://blog.yourdomain.com` then the part to enter in the "**Domain**" field is `blog.yourdomain.com`.

 :::note
 You don't necessarily need to install the script on the same domain as the domain you have added to your Plausible account.
+Think of it more like a site ID rather than an exact match.
 This allows you more flexibility in your setup all depending on your situation.
-It also means that Plausible can work with domains that feature special characters.
-Just spell out the domain without using special characters when adding it to Plausible.
 :::

 ## Select your reporting timezone